-Interest on the Bonds is not exempt from present State of Illinois income taxes.
-Ownership of the Bonds may result in other state and local tax consequences to certain taxpayers.
-Co-Bond Counsel express no opinion regarding any such collateral consequences arising with respect to the Bonds.
-Prospective purchasers of the Bonds should consult their tax advisors regarding the applicability of any such state and local taxes.
+Interest on the Bonds is nol exempt from present State of Illinois income taxes.
+Ownership of the Bonds may result in other state and local tax consequences lo certain taxpayers Co-Bond Counsel express no opinion regarding any such collateral consequences arising with respect to the Bonds.
+Prospective purchasers of the Bonds should consult their tax advisors regarding the applicability of any such state and local laxes.

-APPROVAL OF LEGAL MATTERS
+APPROV AL OF LEGAL MATTERS

-Certain legal matters incident to the authorization, issuance and sale of the Bonds are subject to the approving legal opinions of Co-Bond Counsel, who have been retained by, and act as, Bond Counsel to the City-Except as noted below, Co-Bond Counsel have not been retained or consulted on disclosure matters and have not undertaken to review or verify the accuracy, completeness or sufficiency of this Official Statement or other offering material relating to the Bonds and assume no responsibility for the statements or information contained in or incorporated by reference in this Official Statement, except that Co-Bond Counsel have, at the request and for the benefit of the City, reviewed only those portions of the Official Statement involving the description of the Bonds, the security for the Bonds (excluding forecasts, projections, estimates or any other financial or economic information in connection therewith) and the description of the federal tax status of interest on the Bonds.
-This review was undertaken solely at the request of the City and did not include any obligation to establish or confirm factual matters set forth herein
+Certain legal matters incident to the authorization, issuance and sale of the Bonds are subject to the approving legal opinions of Co-Bond Counsel, who have been retained by, and act as, Bond Counsel to the City Except as noted below.
+Co-Bond Counsel have not been retained or consulted on disclosure matters and have not undertaken to review or verify the accuracy, completeness or sufficiency of this Official Statement or other offering material relating to the Bonds and assume no responsibility for the statements or information contained in or incorporated by reference m this Official Statement., except that Co-Bond Counsel have, at the request and for the benefit ofthe City, reviewed only those portions ofthe Official Statement involving the description ofthe Bonds, the security for the Bonds (excluding forecasts, projections, estimates or any other financial or economic information in connection therewith) and the description ofthe federal tax status of interest on the Bonds.
+This review was undertaken solely at the request ofthe City and did not include any obligation to establish or confirm factual matters set forth herein

-Certain legal matters will be passed on for the City by (i) its Corporation Counsel, (ii) in connection with the preparation of this Official Statement, Duane Morris LLP, Chicago, Illinois, and Shanahan & Shanahan LLP, Chicago, Illinois, Co-Disclosure Counsel to the City, and (iii) in connection with certain pension matters described in this Official Statement, Chapman and Cutler LLP, Chicago, Illinois, Special Disclosure Counsel.
+Certain legal matters will be passed on for the City by (i) its Corporation Counsel, (11) in connection with the preparation of this Official Statement, Duane Morris LLP, Chicago, Illinois, and Shanahan & Shanahan LLP, Chicago, Illinois, Co-Disclosure Counsel to the City, and (in) in connection with certain pension matters described in this Official Statement, Chapman and Cutler LLP, Chicago, Illinois, Special Disclosure Counsel.
 Certain legal matters will be passed on for the Underwriters by Mayer Brown LLP, Chicago, Illinois, Underwriters' Counsel